taneishi/Protein_AE/README.md

-# Autoencoder for Protein Dynamics Analysis
+# Autoencoder for Detection of Protein Dynamics Allostery